IamShaharFar/Time-Difference-Calculator/README.md

 ## Contact

-🧑‍💻 Developed by [Your Name] as a student project at The Open University of Israel.
+🧑‍💻 Developed by IamShaharFar as a student project at The Open University of Israel.

 📫 Get in touch:
 - GitHub: [@IamShaharFar](https://github.com/IamShaharFar)
-- Email: your.email@example.com

 ---